Africa's Best Authentic Tailor-Made Safaris

 A Vast Wilderness of Diverse Landscapes and Wildlife

-Tsavo East and Tsavo West National Parks together form one of the largest protected wildlife areas in the world, covering over 22,000 square kilometers in southeastern Kenya.
+Tsavo East and Tsavo West National Parks together form one of the largest protected wildlife areas in the world.
+They cover over 22,000 square kilometers in southeastern Kenya.
 Established in 1948, the parks are renowned for their stunning landscapes, diverse wildlife, and significant conservation efforts.
 Divided by the Nairobi-Mombasa railway line, each park offers unique attractions and experiences for visitors.

 Geography and Terrain